There are a number of ways you can prepare for COVID-19 self-isolation so you and your pets stay safe.

 Current state/territory government requirements for self-isolation when you are feeling completely well vary – some allow you to leave your property for brief periods (such as to go for a walk) provided you practise social distancing.
 You should check your relevant government website for current mandatory requirements before leaving your property during self-isolation.

 There is currently no evidence that companion animals play a role in the spread of this human disease .
-However, there is some limited evidence that companion animals can be infected with the virus.
+However, there is some limited evidence that companion animals can be infected with the virus from people.
 See this article for more information.

 The human-animal bond that people share with their companion animals is very important and can provide much needed support, comfort, and companionship in these difficult times; so if possible people and their companion animals should stay together for their mutual benefit.